- Veterans for cybersecurity

 - Electronic warfare specialist

-There are many other positions in the military that would provide excellent experience in the cybersecurity field, but these are probably the most directly applicable.
+Many other positions in the military would provide excellent experience in the cybersecurity field, but these are probably the most directly applicable.

-Working in government agency defense roles as a private citizen
+Working in a government agency defense role as a private citizen

 While the private sector is enticing and usually more lucrative than working for defense-related government organizations, staying in the public sector has many fulfilling possibilities.

-There are many rewarding career paths that afford veterans the option of continuing to help defend the nation against external threats.
+Many rewarding career paths afford veterans the option of continuing to help defend the nation against external threats.
 A security clearance will be a significant incentive for hiring agencies.

 The Central Intelligence Agency (CIA), the Federal Bureau of Investigation (FBI), The Bureau of Alcohol, Tobacco, and Firearms (ATF), the Department of Homeland Security (DHS), the Cybersecurity Infrastructure Security Agency (CISA), the Secret Service, and the National Security Agency (NSA) — just to name a few — have constant and critical needs for cybersecurity personnel with high-security clearances.